01 Bone or Joint Diseases

-Joints are areas where two or more bones meet.
-They comprise several types of tissues, such as cartilage, synovial membrane, ligaments, tendons, and meniscus, as well as a fluid that enables mobility in the joint.
+Joints are areas where two or more bones meet, comprising several types of tissues, such as cartilage, synovial membrane, ligaments, tendons, and meniscus, as well as a fluid that enables mobility in the joint.

 Scroll down the site to find your disease or condition.
 Then, you look for the treatment color.
-The treatment colors are magenta (red-blue), blue, and cyan (blue-green), green, yellow (red-green), and red.
+The treatment colors are magenta (red-blue), blue, cyan (blue-green), green, yellow (red-green), and red.
 I give the treatment colors a number.
 Magenta = 0, blue = 1, cyan = 2, green = 3, yellow = 4, and red = 5.
-Back Pain would then be categorized as 01-00-3.
+For instance, Back Pain is categorized as 01-00-3.
 Here, the last digit, the treatment color, is green.
-The first two digits are the disease/condition group.
-(Bone and Joint Diseases are 01).
+The first two digits are the disease/condition group (Bone and Joint Diseases are 01).
 The next two digits (Back Pain is 00) are the illness within the group, and the last digit (green is 3) is the treatment color.
+This system can help you quickly identify the treatment options for your specific condition.

-Back pain refers to pain arising in the back.
+Most people suffer from back pain, which refers to pain arising in the back.
 Usually, it stems from the muscles, joints, nerves, or other structures in the spine.
-Back pain is a fairly common condition that most people suffer from.
-The state is where the person experiences pain or discomfort in any part of the back.
+It’s a fairly common condition, and the state is where the person experiences pain or discomfort in any part of the back.
 Incidentally, most people suffer from pain in the lower back.

 Most acute low back pain results from injury to the muscles, ligaments, joints, or discs.
 The body also reacts to injury by mobilizing an inflammatory healing response.
 While inflammation sounds minor, it can cause severe pain.